 It is the policy of the Board of Directors that directors' fees and annual restricted stock unit ("RSU") awards be the sole compensation received by any non-employee director.
-The director stock ownership policy requires non-employee directors to own ordinary shares equal to three times their annual cash retainer.
+The director stock ownership policy requires our non-employee directors to own ordinary shares equal to three times their annual cash retainer.
 Non-employee directors must hold any shares acquired until the stock ownership requirement is met and must thereafter maintain the ownership requirement until retirement.
+The value is determined at the time the awards are vested, or, if any shares are purchased individually, at the time the shares are acquired and does not get recalculated if shares change in value.